 If strong and healthy, the female chicks are transferred to a site where they are grown to a suitable size and then moved to a laying facility — which could be a cage, free-range or barn set up.
 Male chicks are considered an unwanted byproduct of egg production and are killed and disposed of shortly after chick sexing at just one day old.

 Male chicks are killed for two reasons: they cannot lay eggs and they are not suitable for chicken-meat production.
 This is because layer hens — and therefore their chicks — are a different breed of poultry to chickens that are bred and raised for meat production.
 Layer hens are bred to produce eggs whereas meat chickens are bred to grow large breast muscle and legs.

 Chick hatcheries breed one or the other type of chick depending on which poultry industry they supply — egg or meat.
 At the layer hen hatcheries supplying the egg industry with layer hens, the eggs are developed in industrial incubators.
 Once hatched, the newborn chicks pass down a production line to be sexed and sorted.
 Sick or weak female chicks and all male chicks are separated from the healthy female chicks and then killed.

 The Model Code of Practice for the Welfare of Animals: Domestic Poultry states that all culled or surplus newly hatched chicks that are destined for disposal must be treated as humanely as those that will be retained or sold.
-The Code states that these chicks must be killed promptly by carbon dioxide gassing or quick maceration.
+The Code states that these chicks must be killed promptly by carbon dioxide gassing or maceration.
 Chicks must then be carefully inspected to ensure they are all are dead.